ervinpepic/eSupermart/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 * ADD: New feature - Voice search
 * ADD: New feature - FiboSearch blocks in the block editor
 * ADD: Separated option “mobile_overlay_breakpoint” to handle overlay on mobile breakpoint
-* ADD: Add "mobile_overlay_breakpoint" as a shortcode param to add the opportunity to set this value independently from global settings.
+* ADD: Add "mobile_overlay_breakpoint" as a shortcode param to add the opportunity to set this value independently from global settings
 * ADD: New search bars fixer: try to regenerate search bars when they were added by AJAX callbacks
 * ADD: Support for header builder in integration with Astra theme
 * ADD: Another question marks for FiboSearch settings that cover our documentation